ray-project/ray/doc/source/install-on-ubuntu.rst

   sudo apt-get install python-dev  # For Python 2. sudo apt-get install python3-dev  # For Python 3.

+  # If you are on Ubuntu 14.04, you need the following.
+  pip install cmake

   pip install numpy cloudpickle funcsigs click colorama psutil redis flatbuffers